Computing the k Densest Subgraphs of a Graph: in FPT Time

 Thus, taking the densest of the subgraph given by Lemma~\ref{lem:case1} and the subgraph given by Lemma~\ref{lem:case2} gives us a densest subgraph in $G$ which is distinct from $\{G_1,\ldots,G_\ell\}$ in $O(2^k m n^3 \log n)$ time.
-In this way, we can compute $k$ densest distinct subgraphs of $G$ in $O(2^k k m n^3 \log n)$ time, and so Theorem~\ref{thm:distinctFPT} holds.
+In this way, we can compute $k$ densest distinct subgraphs of $G$ in $O(2^k k m n^3 \log n)$ time, completing the proof of Theorem~\ref{thm:distinctFPT}.